increase in new client enquiries

 They had spent a small fortune on new websites and online advertising that never seemed to achieve positive results.
 They struggled to find marketing professionals with the experience and track record to achieve the right results.

-The page copy was riddled with dense, legal jargon which spoke in glowing terms about the firm’s achievements.
+The page copy was riddled with dense, legal jargon that spoke in glowing terms about the firm’s achievements.
 The home page was little more than a navigation tool directing visitors towards specific offence pages.
-The site was slow and over-optimised with keywords created purely for SEO.
+The site was slow and over-optimised, with keywords created purely for SEO.

 The old version of the Stuart Miller home page was little more

 than a navigational menu using generic copy and cliched stock images.